 - Leave your pump and filter running.
-Shock treatment works best when allowed to circulate, preferably for up to eight hours.
+Shock treatment works best when allowed to circulate, preferably for at least eight hours.

-- Treat your pool after the sun sets.
-Shocking your pool is most effective after dusk, as it prevents the chlorine from losing effectiveness, which can occur with ultraviolet ray exposure during the day.
+- Treat your pool after sunset.
+Shocking your pool is most effective after dusk.
+It prevents chlorine from losing effectiveness, which can occur with ultraviolet ray exposure during the day.

-Eliminating metal stains can be slightly more complicated and time-consuming than tackling organic stains, but the process is straightforward.
-We recommend treating copper or iron stains with a combination of citric or ascorbic acid stain remover and a sequestering agent.
+Eliminating metal stains is slightly more complicated and time-consuming than tackling organic stains, but the process is still straightforward.
+I recommend treating copper or iron stains with a combination of citric or ascorbic acid and a sequestering agent.

 Follow these steps to treat your pool for metal stains: